coneypo/Dlib_install/README.md

 Dlib and pip whl for Python in Windows

-Windows:
-  In Anaconda Promopt, input following cmd:
+In Anaconda Promopt of Windows, input following cmd:

   $ pip install dlib-19.7.0-cp36-cp36m-win_amd64.whl